icerpc/icerpc-csharp/README.md

 build.cmd pack
 ```

-The build script support pushing the packages to the global-packages source, this can be done using the command
+You can push the packages to the `global-packages` source with the following command:

+For Linux and macOS

 ```shell
 ./build.sh install